gnikyt/gnikyt.github.io/_posts/2016-03-02-building-a-simple-redis-autosuggest-with-ruby.md

 By calling `/?q=some+text`, we create a key for each word passed.
 So `some+text` goes into the `sets` variable and becomes `["p:some", "p:text"]`.

 Next, we create a temporary key to use with [zinterstore](http://redis.io/commands/ZINTERSTORE) which computes intersection between keys (our `p:some` and `p:text`).
+This finds products that have both the words some and text in their title.
 We then use zrange to get the result of the intersection and delete the temporary key.

 Finally, send the results as JSON.
 You can use AJAX to actively call the Sinatra app when the user is typing.